levskaya/eschersketch/readme.md

 - Also using vue-markdown-loader for handling inline written content.
 - [icomoon][icomoon] was used to help with icon generation.

-### Bugs

-Some older-but-recent versions of iOS on ipads insist on scrolling the main canvas instead of drawing despite all JS and CSS settings to the contrary - I've only seen this on one device that was readily fixed by an OS upgrade, so I have no idea if this is a reproducible bug.

 [1]: http://en.wikipedia.org/wiki/Wallpaper_group
 [2]: https://en.wikipedia.org/wiki/Point_group